tsenhungwu/Data-Engineer-Project/Isongs_Apache_Cassandra/READ.md

 # How does this project work?
-To run the project successfully on a local machine, we need PostgreSQL and Python3.
+To run the project successfully on a local machine, we need Apache Cassandra and Python3.

-The installation guidelines for both are provided: [PostgreSQL](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) &  [Anaconda](https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x).
+The installation guidelines for both are provided: [Apache Cassandra](http://cassandra.apache.org/doc/latest/getting_started/installing.html) &  [Anaconda](https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x).

-Inside the terminal, type followings line by line:
+Inside the terminal, type followings line by line (if in a local machine, might need to initiate Apache Cassandra first):
 ```
+python kevin_create_event_csv.py
-python kevin_create_tables.py
+python kevin_cassandra_creat_tables.py
-python kevin_etl.py
+python kevin_cassandra_etl.py
 ```
-(Note that the database setting will be different on your local machine.)
+(Note that the keyspace setting will be different on your local machine.)

-Finally, open kevin_testing.ipynb to test the tables created in isongs database.
+Finally, open kevin_cassandra_testing.ipynb to test the tables created in cassanrda_isongs keyspace.